Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Receive initial approval and complete the document verification and due diligence process

-Pay the applicable licence fees upon approval
+Pay the applicable license fees upon approval

 Setup Costs and Ongoing Fees